Appearance & Reality > The Lord Jesus Christ > Strong and weak

 19 and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God.

-It is also linked to the quality of our relationship with God.
+It is also linked to the quality of our relationship with God – “so that Christ may dwell in your hearts”.
 When we are strong, we are able to develop further the quality of our relationship with God and our character.
-Conversely, the quality of our relationship with God and our character will have a bearing on our growing stronger in the Lord - it is a mutual relationship.
+Conversely, the quality of our relationship with God and our character will have a bearing on our growing stronger in the Lord – it is a mutual relationship.

-Paul prays “that Christ may dwell in your hearts through faith”.
-We know that Christ already dwells in believers, so here he cannot be referring to Christ coming to dwell within them.
-He is talking about the direction that is consistent with Christ dwelling in them - that more and more Christ may be formed in them.
-This refers to the quality of their relationship with Christ and their oneness with Him, their submission to His Lordship, and the freedom with which Christ can express Himself in their hearts and lives.
-He adds, “that you may be filled up to all the fullness of God” that is, the fullness of spiritual stature and maturity and the fullness of their oneness with God.
+When Paul prays “that Christ may dwell in your hearts”, he is not referring to Christ coming to dwell within them, since Christ already dwells in believers.
+He is talking about a life that is consistent with Christ dwelling in them – that more and more, they may be conformed to the character of Christ.
+This transformation of life and character is related to the quality of their relationship with Christ and their oneness with Him, their submission to His lordship, and the freedom with which Christ can express Himself in their hearts and lives.
+Paul adds: “that you may be filled up to all the fullness of God”.
+This refers to the goal of moral and spiritual maturity and stature and oneness with God – what God intends for every believer in Christ.

-A life that is strengthened with power through His Spirit in the inner man and walking according to the will of God will manifest the fruit of the Spirit, and with it the character of God, the qualities that we should have.
+When we are strengthened by God’s Spirit in the inner man and are walking according to the will of God, we will manifest the fruit of the Spirit, and with it the qualities of God’s character.

 Galatians 5:22-23